datumorphism/datumorphism.github.io/content/wiki/data-visualization/anscombes-quartet.md

 There are probably a million different ways to tell them apart.
 A very simple calculation is the percentile.
 For example, the medians of the x data are (9.0, 9.0, 9.0, 8.0).
 The medians of the y data are (7.58, 8.14, 7.11, 7.04).

-Here we simply plot the box plots.
+Here we simply plot the {{< c "wiki/data-visualization/boxplots.md" "box plots" >}}.
 This tells us that some of the data is quite skewed.

 {{< rawhtml >}}
 <div id="boxplot-x">